2025 in public domain: United States

 The original version of Tintin (seen here with his dog Snowy) was among the characters who entered the public domain in the United States in 2025.

 Under the Copyright Term Extension Act, books and other works published in 1929 and films released in 1929 entered the public domain in 2025.
 Unpublished works whose authors died in 1954 also entered the public domain.
-The character Captain Easy, Popeye the Sailor Man, (Note: Of those Thimble Theatre strips from 1929 that Popeye appears in, only his debut strip had its copyright renewed properly by King Features Syndicate.
-Also, the entire post-1930 run of Thimble Theatre under creator E. C. Segar (before his 1938 death) failed to have its copyrights properly renewed, with the exceptions of only three strips.
-As a result, all characters introduced by Segar after Popeye (such as villain Bluto, J. Wellington Wimpy and Swee'Pea) entered the public domain ahead of him; and when Popeye entered the public domain, the element of him using spinach to gain his strength entered with him.)
+The character Captain Easy, Popeye the Sailor Man, (Note: Of those Thimble Theatre strips from 1929 that Popeye appears in, only his debut strip as well as the January 11, 1930 strip (which was the first full debut of The Sea Hag) had its copyright renewed properly by King Features Syndicate.
+Also, the entire run of Thimble Theatre between Popeye's introduction and May 4, 1933 (when King Features Weekly was started, and from which point strips from the syndicate began to be renewed) failed to have its copyrights properly renewed, with the exceptions of only those two strips.
+As a result, all characters introduced in this timespan, such as Bluto and J. Wellington Wimpy, entered the public domain ahead of Popeye; and when Popeye entered the public domain, the element of him using spinach to gain his strength entered with him as it also was not renewed.)
 Disney's Horace Horsecollar, and Hergé's Tintin entered the public domain through their respective debut appearances in 2025.
 (Note: Tintin was not published in the United States until 1959; therefore, the American localization of his character will remain under copyright until 2055.
 Furthermore, the U.S. public domain entry of Tintin only featured him and his dog Snowy; the rest of his major cast will not enter the public domain until later, when the stories that introduced them enter: for example, Tintin's most prominent supporting character, Captain Haddock, enters the public domain in 2037, through the story The Crab with the Golden Claws.)
 The same happened for the first Tarzan strips illustrated by Hal Foster.
 On the other hand, the character Buck Rogers (who also first appeared in U.S. newspapers the same year) was already in the public domain as his first strips failed to have their copyrights renewed, despite claims to the contrary.
+The Looney Tunes series' first star character, Bosko, was also already in the public domain without proper renewal.